How Much Does It Cost to Insure an RV?

 Transportation and a Home

 Drivers who rely on RVs primarily for transportation purposes might have to report how many days a year they use their motorhomes.
-The standard rule is that the more you use an RV, the higher the cost of RV insurance.
+The standard rule is that the more you use an RV, the higher the cost of insuring it.

 Where You’re From Matters